-SERVICES THE PLAN COVERS AMOUNT OF PAYMENT

-In-Network Out-of-Network

-Treatment for Autism Spectrum Disorder (Services identified as part of the approved treatment plan) Covered the same as any other illness, depending on the services rendered.
+SERVICES THE PLAN COVERS AMOUNT OF PAYMENT In-Network Out-of-Network Telehealth Services Telehealth servic es provided by MDLIVE Management and Psychiatric Services will be subject To request a consultation, call apy Treatment, Outpatient Medication Evaluation/Medical Service Covered t to a \$10 Copayment per visits.
+(888) 920-2975 or visit the website at om/bcidaho[mdlive.com] In-Network Out-of-Network Treatment for Autism Spectrum Disorder (Services identified as part of the approved treatment plan) Covered the same as any other illness, depending on the services rendered.
 Please see the appropriate section of the Benefit Outline.
-Visit limits do not apply to Treatments for Autism Spectrum Disorder.
+Visit limits do not apply to Treatments for Autism Spectrum Disorder and related diagnoses.
 Covered the same as any other illness, depending on the services rendered.
 Please see the appropriate section of the Benefit Outline.
-Visit limits do not apply to Treatments for Autism Spectrum Disorder.

-In-Network Out-of-Network

-Rehabilitation or Habilitation Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-In-Network Out-of-Network

-Skilled Nursing Facility Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-30 days per Participant, per Benefit Period)

-In-Network Out-of-Network

-Surgical/Medical (Professional Services) Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-In-Network Out-of-Network

-Therapy Services (including Radiation, Chemotherapy, Renal Dialysis and Growth Hormone) Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible
+Visit limits do not apply to Treatments for Autism Spectrum Disorder and related diagnoses.
+In-Network Out-of-Network Rehabilitation or Habilitation Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Skilled Nursing Facility Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible (Up to a combined total of 30 days per Participant, per Benefit Period) In-Network Out-of-Network Surgical/Medical (Professional Services) Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Therapy Services (including Radiation, Chemotherapy, Renal Dialysis and Growth Hormone) Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Transplant Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-In-Network Out-of-Network

-Transplant Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible